2 billion – That’s the number of websites existing today. And for most of them, running ads is the only source of income.

 To understand this better, let’s take a simple example.
-You put up 100 ad inventories on different pages of your website, your fill rate is the percentage of ads you ‘actually display’ on the inventories.
-Even if you have 100 ad inventories and managed to display ads only on 85 ad inventories, then your fill rate is 85%.
+You put up 100 ad inventories on different pages of your website, and your fill rate is the percentage of ads you ‘actually display’ on the inventories.
+So, if you manage to display ads only on 85 ad inventories, then your fill rate is 85%.

-A good fill rate conveys the inventories are monetized well and have the right demand partners.
-That being said, it is important to ensure your eCPM isn’t falling to get your fill rates up.
+A good fill rate conveys that the inventories are monetized well and have the right demand partners.
+So, ensuring your eCPM isn’t falling is also equally important.
 Some publishers compromise eCPM to fill their ad placements all the time.
+This isn’t commendable.

-In fact, AdSense, the largest ad network has a feature called ‘Ad Balance’ to set your fill rate.
-Let’s say you set the fill rate to 100, AdSense algorithm will try its best to fill 100% of your impressions.
+In fact, AdSense, the largest ad network, has a feature called ‘Ad Balance’ to set your fill rate.
+Let’s say you set the fill rate to 100; the AdSense algorithm will try its best to fill 100% of your impressions.

 Similarly, when you set it to 60, it only fills your inventory up to 60%.
-But this time, it has the leverage of accepting only the highest paying ads as you just need 60 percent to show up.
-So, there’s no way you could say 100% fill rate yields the best revenue unless you consider other factors including eCPM, ad quality, and page load time.
+But this time, it has the leverage of accepting only the highest-paying ads, as you just need 60 percent to show up.
+So, there’s no way you could say a 100% fill rate yields the best revenue unless you consider other factors, including eCPM, ad quality, and page load time.

-Ideally, you should aim to have both a higher fill rate and a higher CPM.
+Ideally, you should aim for both- a higher fill rate and a higher CPM.
 The fill-rate percentage point above which your CPM starts to plummet should be the threshold.
-Thus, optimizing to hit the threshold percent would yield you the best results.
+Thus, optimizing to hit the threshold percent would yield the best results.

 Note: The threshold value isn’t constant and varies based on seasonal factors.

 We just said a 100% fill rate isn’t always good.
 But in some cases, the higher the fill rate, the higher the revenue.
-Every time you fail to get an ad for the pageview, you’re losing revenue.
-If you need to show an ad, regardless of how much it’s going to pay you ($0.5 CPM or $5 CPM), you need to get the 100 percent fill rate consistently.
+Every time you fail to get an ad for the pageview, you lose revenue.
+If you need to show an ad, regardless of how much it will pay you ($0.5 CPM or $5 CPM), you must get a 100 percent fill rate consistently.

 There are a lot of concerning instances that make your ad request to return empty-handed.